 Our Diagnostic Process

-When I arrive at your door, I don't start by guessing.
-We follow a strict safety and combustion check first.
-This includes testing for CO, checking the flue draft, and inspecting the heat exchanger.
-If the system isn't safe to run, we won't run it.
+When we arrive at your home, we don't guess.
+We start with a safety and combustion check.
+This includes testing for carbon monoxide, verifying the flue draft, and inspecting the heat exchanger.
+Your safety is the priority, and we need to know the system is safe to operate before we start diagnosing the mechanical fault.

 Scheduling Your Service